annotation/text-fabric/docs/Server/Web.md

 ## Start up

 ??? abstract "Start up"
-    Data server, webserver and browser page are started up by means of a script called `text-fabric`, which will be installed in an executable directory by the `pip` installer.
+    TF kernel, webserver and browser page are started up by means of a script called `text-fabric`, which will be installed in an executable directory by the `pip` installer.